Marketing Essentials for Self-Published Books

-While the media stigma about self-published books is largely a thing of the past, it’s as important as ever for self-published authors to implement smart, efficient book marketing campaigns.
-SPBM (self publishing book marketing) is generally similar to techniques used for traditionally published titles, but there are some specific tips to help the independent author.
+With so many books being launched, the competition for media attention is higher than ever.
+While the stigma about self-published books is mostly a thing of the past, it’s as essential as ever for self-published authors to implement smart, efficient book marketing campaigns.
+SPBM (self-published book marketing) is generally similar to techniques used for traditionally published titles, but there are some specific tips to help the independent author.

-Self-published authors must compensate for this by focusing even more on Amazon and Internet discoverability.
-Ensure your Amazon listed is robust and complete with searchable keywords and phrases.
+Many traditionally published titles benefit from bookstore shelf presence and have direct pipelines to major print media outlets for book reviews.
+Self-published authors must compensate by focusing even more on Amazon and Internet discoverability for their book marketing.
+Ensure your Amazon listing is robust and complete with searchable keywords and phrases.
 Also, categorize your book in all relevant categories.
-Don’t take your Amazon listing lightly!
-It can be a powerful book discoverability tool.
+Your Amazon listing can be a powerful book discoverability tool.
 Use your Author Central page as a virtual Amazon-hosted website.

 2.)
 Social Media

-Announce every interview or article about you or your book to the online world via social networking sites such as Facebook, Twitter, Instagram and the scores of other sites.
-When you do a radio interview, Tweet about it and put links to it on all your social networking outlets.
+First, a general rule of thumb for author social media: If you are going to have platforms, keep them current.
+Barren or out-of-date accounts make a weak impression.
+Announce every interview or article about you or your book to the online world via Facebook, Twitter, Instagram, and LinkedIn.
+When you do a radio interview, Tweet about it and put links to it on all your social pages.

+Media outlets often become interested in self-published books and authors when a producer or editor hears or reads about it from another media outlet.
 If your local newspaper, for example, writes a story about you, tell a national or much larger regional paper about it.
-Send them a clipping of the story and demonstrate why you’re interesting.
-If you’re interviewed on a small radio talk show, send a major talk producer a link to your interview.
+Send them a clipping of the story and demonstrate why you’re entertaining.
+If you’re interviewed on a small radio talk show, send a significant media producer a link to your interview.

 4.)
-Make Your book Appealing to Agents and Publishers
+Make Your Book Appealing to Agents and Publishers